Violet Control in Lawns

 Violets are tough to control in a lawn.
 They grow from perennial roots, so the plants come back each year if the roots aren’t removed or killed.
 Furthermore, the flowering weed produces copious seeds that are scattered far and wide.

-FOR FESCUE, ZOYSIA I think the best chemical for violet control in fescue and zoysia lawns is triclopyr (click for sources).
+FOR FESCUE, ZOYSIA If you choose to spray, I think the best chemical for violet control in fescue and zoysia lawns is triclopyr (click for sources).

 NOT ON BERMUDA, CENTIPEDE If you have bermuda, centipede or St. Augustine grass, you’ll have to continue using other chemicals.
 Triclopyr is not labeled for use on these grasses.